silverwolf1793/angular-example/README.md

 # angular-example

-This is a simple example of an angular website
+This is a simple example of an angular website todo